NHACP-IF/NHACP-specification/nhacp-specification.md

 attempt to write to or otherwise modify the object MUST return an EROFS error.

-While NHACP-0.0 had a slot allocated in the STORAGE-OPEN request for flags, it did not define any flags.
+While NHACP-0.0 had space allocated in the STORAGE-OPEN request for flags, it did not define any flags.
 Network adapters that support NHACP-0.0 SHOULD ignore the flags field and assume O_RDWP+O_CREAT for NHACP-0.0 sessions.